daniman/redux-to-apollo/README.md

 };
 ```

-Then create a `.env` file at the root of your project with the following content:
+Then visit [this graph in Engine](https://engine.apollographql.com/service/github/settings) and create a `.env` file at the root of your project with one if its API keys:

 ```
 ENGINE_API_KEY=<ENGINE_API_KEY>